Dreaming of Italy? Enjoy the flavor of your favorite destination right in your own home kitchen with this stuffed eggplant recipe.

 - 2 tablespoons mild wine vinegar

 - Wash and dry the eggplants.
 Remove the tops and discard.
 Cut a slice off the base so the eggplant stands steady.
-To make the eggplant shell into a container you need to hollow it out, leaving a 1-centimeter high base and 1-centimeter shell edge.
-With a small sharp knife trace the edge and then make cross hatch cuts.
+To make the eggplant shell into a container you need to hollow it out, leaving a 1-centimeter thickness all around the shell edge and bottom.
+Use a small sharp knife to trace the edge and then make cross hatch cuts.

 - Remove the eggplant flesh using a grapefruit spoon, making sure not to cut too deep.

-- Peel and slice the onions and dice small.
-Soften them in 2 tablespoons olive oil, adding 1 or 2 tablespoons water from time to time, so they don't fry or color, and adding in any small bits of eggplant from the center.
+- Slice the onions and dice small.
+Soften them in 2 tablespoons of olive oil, adding 1 or 2 tablespoons water from time to time, so they don't fry or color, and adding in any small bits of eggplant from the center.

-- In a separate pan, fry the larger eggplant dice till golden.
-Add the eggplant to the onions then tip in the tomato puree and simmer for another 15 minutes.
+- In a separate pan, fry the larger eggplant cubes until golden.
+Add the eggplant to the onions along with the tomato puree and simmer over medium heat for another 15 minutes.

-- When the water in the smaller pot has come to the boil, add a little salt and the vinegar, then put in the eggplant shell and cook at a gentle boil for 8 to 10 minutes.
+- When the water in the smaller pot has come to the boil, add a little salt and the vinegar, then put in the eggplant shell.
+Cook at a gentle boil for 8 to 10 minutes.
 It should be tender but firm enough to stay upright.
-Place it upside down so water can drain out, then dry the inside with kitchen paper.
-Brush the inside with a little oil.

 - Remove the basil from the tomato sauce and add the well-drained and very al dente pasta to the pan.
 Set aside 2 or 3 tablespoons of the grated cheese and mix the rest with the spaghetti.